-- Section-A: Two questions with internal choice will be set from Unit I of the syllabus and these questions will be theoretical in nature corresponding to the syllabus of Section-I. Each will carry 5 marks. - Section-B: Two questions with internal choice will be set from Unit II of the syllabus.
-One will be theoretical and the second will be practical in nature.
-Each will carry 5 marks. - Section-C: Two questions with internal choice will be set from Unit III of the syllabus and these will be theoretical in nature.
-Each will carry 5 marks. - Section-D: Two questions with internal choice will be set from Unit IV of the syllabus.
-One question will be theoretical in nature and the other will be practical in nature (based on phonetic transcription and stress).
-Each will carry 5 marks.
+Section-A: Two questions of theoretical nature will be set from Unit I of the syllabus and the candidates will have to attempt one carrying 5 marks.

+Section-B: Two questions will be set from Unit II of the syllabus.
+Candidates will have to attempt one carrying 5 marks.

+Section-C: Two questions will be set from Unit III of the syllabus.
+Candidates will have to attempt one carrying 5 marks.

+Section-D: Two questions will be set from Unit IV of the syllabus.
+Candidates will have to attempt one carrying 5 marks.